 I remember the first time I was asked to speak to a large audience of about a thousand people.
 I was very nervous because, prior to that experience, I had only spoken to small groups of 15 to 20 at a time.
 I had done some theater acting in college, so I was no stranger to being watched by a crowd.

 But this was different.
 There was no cast.
 There was just me, and I wasn’t performing someone else’s play.
 I was delivering my own ideas.
 Plus, I had one more hurdle to get over… I was speaking to an auditorium full of teenagers.
+Speaking in front of a group of people is incredibly tough, however, there are many sites that can you teach you the proper way to speak and write English.

 It’s been estimated that 74% of people aren’t comfortable speaking in public.
 I’ve also heard that it’s the number one scariest thing on people’s lists of things they’re afraid of.
 Do you know what number two is?
 Dying!
 Most people would rather be in a casket at their own funeral than deliver a eulogy to the dearly departed!